 San Francisco.
 They've done strong work for crypto and Web3 companies.
 Their portfolio includes some of the more recognisable brands in the space.
 Good visual sensibility with a focus on identity systems.

-Best for: Web3 companies that want a brand with credibility outside the crypto bubble.
 Watch out for: Less publicly available information about pricing and process than some others on this list.

 Studio Output